rhythm55/vanilla-javascript/README.md

                 userName = "rhythm";
                 nameChange(); // output will be rhythm thakur - here local scope was considered for userName - also known as Shadowed variable console.log(userName); // output will be rhythm

+### Mixing Numbers & Strings
+    - `+` operator also support strings.
+        3 + 'hello' // outpur is 3hello
+    - other operators dont support string but they are able to smartly convert string number to number for operations 3 - 'hello' // NaN
+        3 - '3' // 0
+        2 * 'hi' // NaN
+        2 * '2' // 4